robert17/iotf-rtd/docs/getting_started/quickstart/index.rst

 Quickstart
 ==========

-`Quickstart <https://quickstart.internetofthings.ibmcloud.com>`_ is an open sandbox allowing developers to quickly and easily get devices connected to IoTF with registration required.
+`Quickstart <https://quickstart.internetofthings.ibmcloud.com>`_ is an open sandbox allowing developers to quickly and easily get devices connected to the Watson IoT platform with registration required.
 Any  device that can run an MQTT client can be connected to Quickstart within mimimum fuss, `DeveloperWorks Recipes <https://developer.ibm.com/recipes>`_ features dozens of community produced tutorials for connecting different devices to the service, including but not limited to:

 - `OpenBlocks IoT BX1G <https://developer.ibm.com/recipes/tutorials/openblocks-iot-bx1g-for-iot-foundation-quickstart/>`_
 - `Reactive Blocks <https://developer.ibm.com/recipes/tutorials/reactive-blocks-and-java-to-iot-foundation-part-1-quickstart/>`_